hirememorey/nba-lineup-optimizer/docs/data_pipeline.md

     2. A new algorithm was implemented to find the *first five unique players* for each team from the chronological play-by-play data.
     3. A strict validation check (`if len(home_players) != 5:`) was added.
 This enforces the contract that exactly five players must be found.
 If this contract is violated, the game is now safely logged and skipped, preventing the script from crashing and allowing the rest of the data to be processed.

-### 4. The "Outside-In" Principle for Debugging External APIs
+### 4. The "Isolate with curl First" Principle for Debugging External APIs

 -   **Problem**: A data population script (`populate_games.py`) was failing silently, hanging indefinitely during a network request.
 The initial instinct was to debug the script's internal logic, leading to a premature and ineffective "fix" (increasing a timeout).
 The root cause was not in our code, but in the behavior of the external `stats.nba.com` API, which was likely rate-limiting or blocking requests.
 -   **Principle**: The behavior of an external system is a variable, not a constant.
 When a failure occurs at the boundary of your system, the most efficient path to a diagnosis is to start "outside-in."
 First, verify the external dependency in isolation; only after it is proven to work should you debug your own code.